Why Capernaum was Our Favorite City to Visit in Israel

 23And thou, Capernaum, which art exalted unto heaven, shalt be brought down to hell: for if the mighty works, which have been done in thee, had been done in Sodom, it would have remained until this day.
 24But I say unto you, That it shall be more tolerable for the land of Sodom in the day of judgment, than for thee.
 Matthew 11:23-24

-Hmmmm…maybe that’s why Capernaum was abandoned…
+Hmmmm… Maybe that’s why Capernaum was abandoned…

 I could not help but wonder if Jesus sat in some of these tiny rooms.
 Did people sit around their tables here and talk about the miracles?
 Yes, of course they did.